 |

-the card or my estimate (where possible).
-The manufacturer of the card is
+Dates are from the card or my estimate (where possible).
+The maker of the card

 |